Prashanna-Raj-Pandit/User-Level-Threads-management/README.md

 Two threads were executed by using round robin scheduler and the 25 sample data was collected with the interval of 8 seconds.
 The data is shown below in Table 3.

+Table 3: The number of iteration executed by threads with different time interval (RR)

 Round Robin:In the Round Robin scheduler, each thread is given an equal time slice (quan- tum) to execute, regardless of its priority or workload.
 This ensures that all threads get CPU time